Accessibility controls

 If you do not have an annual wage bill of more than £3m a year, you won't have to pay the Apprenticeship Levy.

-For apprentices aged 16 - 21, the government will fund all of the apprenticeship training costs, up to the funding band maximum, for apprentices who are aged between 16 and 21 years old when they start their apprenticeship training.
-This is new from 1st April 2024.
+• For apprentices aged 16 - 24, the government will fund all of the apprenticeship training costs, up to the funding band maximum, for apprentices who are aged between 16 and 24 years old when they start their apprenticeship training.
+This includes Foundation apprenticeships and Level 7 apprenticeships.

-For apprentices aged 22+, you will share the cost of apprenticeship training with the government.
+• For apprentices aged 25+, you will share the cost of apprenticeship training with the government.
 You’ll need to contribute 5% towards the cost of the apprenticeship programme with the remaining 95% paid by the government.
 This is called ‘co-investment’.
+From January 2026, there will be no funding available for those wishing to complete a Level 7 apprenticeship.

 Levy Transfers

-All apprentices must meet with EFA’s eligibility rules as defined in the latest Funding Rules - for further guidance please contact the South Yorkshire Apprenticeship Hub
+All apprentices must meet with DfE’s eligibility rules as defined in the latest Funding Rules - for further guidance please contact the South Yorkshire Apprenticeship Hub on apprenticeships@southyorkshire-ca.gov.uk

 Additional support

-To support employers who employ apprenticeships the national government have introduced a range of additional incentives including:
+To support employers who employ apprenticeships the national government have introduced a range of additional incentives.
+Incentives may be stackable, meaning you can claim more than one grant or incentive for the same individual.

 Employers are exempt from paying National Insurance contributions for all apprentices under the age of 25 if their earnings are below the higher tax rate